'It's Really Nice To See All The People Gather Together:' Pittsburghers Flock To Point State Park For Fourth Of July

 PITTSBURGH (KDKA) – “You can’t beat the city of Pittsburgh fireworks, they’re the best.”

-That was the feeling as people packed into Point State Park for food, fun, and fireworks on Independence Day.READ MORE: 'It Brings Tears To Your Eyes': Decades-Long Tradition Of Independence Day Parade Returns To Beaver County Town
+That was the feeling as people packed into Point State Park for food, fun, and fireworks on Independence Day.READ MORE: Pa.
+State Police Searching For Tyler Bowen, Wanted For Numerous Sex Crimes

 “Perfect day, you couldn’t have a better day, the temperature is fine, there’s a nice breeze,” said Bunny Fajursk.
 “It just seems that no matter where you look people are smiling, they have their red, white, and blue on.”